HETU: Edwards Jr. rises to the occasion with Turner out

 “He did well,” said Arena.
 “He can’t be at fault for any of the goals.
 They scored two good goals.
 We made some mistakes in the back on both of the goals, but I think for Earl, his first game with us, he did very well.”

 Looking ahead, Saturday should be a good sign for the Revolution and for things to come.
-With some injuries in the lineup that saw Turner and defenseman Henry Kessler out, Edwards was able to post a expected goals against rating of -0.09.
+With some injuries in the lineup that saw Turner and defenseman Henry Kessler out, Edwards was able to post an expected goals-against rating of -0.09.

 But until then we know a capable keeper is waiting, and is hungry for another opportunity.